-There are seven SILENT PARTNERS in this series, shown below with the topics they cover:
+There are eight SILENT PARTNERS in this series, shown below with the topics they cover:

-- Military Pension Division: Scouting the Terrain summary of USFSPA (the Uniformed Services Former Spouses' Protection Act) and division of military retirement benefits. - Military Pension Division: The Servicemember's Strategy and Military Pension Division: The Spouse's Strategy strategies for the military member/retiree and the former spouse. - Military Pension Division: The "Evil Twins" CRDP and CRSC Concurrent Retirement and Disability Pay (CRDP) and Combat-Related Special Compensation (CRSC). - Getting Military Pension Orders Honored by the Retired Pay Center drafting a court decree for pension division that will be accepted for direct payment to the spouse/former spouse. - "Lost" Military Pensions: The Ten Commandments retrieving an apparently "lost" pension benefit for the spouse/former spouse. - Master Checklist for Military Retirement Benefits overview of benefits arising out of military service and how they may be divided between the parties in a divorce case.
+- Military Pension Division: Scouting the Terrain summary of USFSPA (the Uniformed Services Former Spouses' Protection Act) and division of military retirement benefits. - Military Pension Division: The Servicemember's Strategy and Military Pension Division: The Spouse's Strategy strategies for the military member/retiree and the former spouse. - Military Pension Division: The "Evil Twins" CRDP and CRSC Concurrent Retirement and Disability Pay (CRDP) and Combat-Related Special Compensation (CRSC). - Getting Military Pension Orders Honored by the Retired Pay Center drafting a court decree for pension division that will be accepted for direct payment to the spouse/former spouse. - "Lost" Military Pensions: The Ten Commandments retrieving an apparently "lost" pension benefit for the spouse/former spouse. - Master Checklist for Military Retirement Benefits overview of benefits arising out of military service and how they may be divided between the parties in a divorce case. - Docs for Division documents needed for pension division, allocation of the Survivor Benefit Plan.